cyberbotics/webots-cloud/README.md

 Contents of https://webots.cloud and https://beta.webots.cloud

-The main purpose of webots.cloud is to maintain a listing of GitHub repositories corresponding to various Webots simulations.
+The main purpose of webots.cloud is to maintain a listing of GitHub repositories corresponding to various online Webots simulations.

-## Setup of a GitHub repository containing a Webots simulation
+## Setup of a Online Webots Simulation

+To setup an online Webots simulation, you will have to choose what kind of simulation you want to create:

 ### demo